-• For GVWR and GAWR, front and rear, see SPECIFICATIONS > SPECIFICATIONS (Page 29).

-Improper loading of cargo or installation of accessories can affect motorcycle stability and handling, which could result in death or serious injury.

-- Keep cargo weight concentrated close to the motorcycle and as low as possible to minimize the change in the motorcycle's center of gravity. - Distribute weight evenly on both sides of the vehicle. - Do not load bulky items too far behind the rider or add weight to the handlebars or front forks. - Do not exceed maximum load capacity stated on the label for bags, luggage, and racks, if equipped.
-Combined load of luggage rack and Tour-Pak must not exceed load capacity on the label within the Tour-Pak. - Do not exceed the maximum load capacity stated within the media compartment, when indicated and if equipped. - Check that cargo is secure.
-The cargo cannot shift while riding.
-Periodically recheck load. - Close and lock luggage before riding or leaving the vehicle unattended.

-- Accessories that change the operator's riding position may increase reaction time and affect handling of the motorcycle. - Items with large surface areas, such as fairings, windshields, backrests and luggage racks (if equipped) can adversely affect stability and handling.
+- For GVWR and GAWR, front and rear.
+See SPECIFICATIONS > SPECIFICATIONS (Page 29). - Keep cargo weight concentrated close to the motorcycle and as low as possible. - · Distribute weight evenly on both sides of the vehicle. - Do not load bulky items too far behind the rider or add weight to the handlebars or front forks. - Do not exceed maximum specified load in each saddlebag (if equipped). - Luggage racks (if equipped) are designed for lightweight items.
+Do not overload racks. - Make sure cargo is secure.
+Make sure the cargo will not shift while riding and check the cargo periodically.
+Accessories that change the operator's riding position may increase reaction time and affect handling of the motorcycle. - Large surfaces such as fairings, windshields, backrests and luggage racks (if equipped) can adversely affect on stability and handling.

-(14717c)